Pepper & Carrot AI-powered flipbook · Part 2 — Setting Up a Local AI Dev Stack: Postgres, Ollama, and a Project That Type-Checks

 Why “local-first” is a real design decision, not just a budget call

 You could absolutely build this project against the Anthropic API or the OpenAI API.
-The project’s anthropic Python SDK is even in the dependencies — switching is a config change (Post 3 covers exactly how).
+The project’s anthropic Python SDK is even in the dependencies, and switching is a config change (Post 3 covers exactly how).
 But starting local-first has three benefits worth naming explicitly:

 Install and pull two models